Extra3T/Example-Datasets/README.md

 One collection:
 * Mock Customer Data

-## MongoPubs.zip
+## Pubs.zip
 Thirteen collections, based on tables from a Sybase example for publishers.
+These files are JSON files, ideal for importing with Studio 3T.
 These collections represent a very normalized SQL database, and so are ideal for JOINs and LOOKUPs.
 References are by integer values:

 * Authors
 * Discounts